Competition & Selection

 - Quality and feasibility of the proposal as described in the Statement of Grant Purpose.

-- Academic or professional record.
+- Academic and/or professional record.

 - Preference factors as established by the Fulbright Foreign Scholarship Board (FFSB) and the Fulbright Commissions/Foundations.